ThrowTheSwitch/CMock/README.md

 Getting Started
 ===============

+Your first step is to get yourself a copy of CMock.
+There are a number of ways to do this:

-If you're using Ceedling, there is no need to install CMock.
+1. If you're using Ceedling, there is no need to install CMock.
 It will handle it for you.

-For everyone else, the simplest way is to grab it off github.
-You can also download it as a zip if you prefer.
+2. The simplest way is to grab it off github.
 The Github method looks something like this:

     > git clone --recursive https://github.com/throwtheswitch/cmock.git

+3. You can also grab the `zip` file from github.
+If you do this, you'll also need to grab yourself a copy of Unity and CException, because github unfortunately doesn't bake dependencies into the zip files.

 Contributing to this Project
 ============================